 \subsection{Stable recovery}

-In the second set of experiments, we study the performance of the the recovery algorithm when the measurements are contaminated with noise as in \eqref{eq:RD-meas-noisy}.
-The noise vector is standard Gaussian, i.e., $\vm{\xi} \sim \mathcal{N}(0,\sigma^2\vm{I})$.
-We select $\delta \leq \sigma(L+\sqrt{L})^{1/2}$; a natural choice as the condition $\|\vm{\xi}\|_2 \leq \delta$ holds with high probability.
-In the first set of experiments shown in Figure \ref{fig:RD-StableRec}, we solve the optimization program in \eqref{eq:RD-nuclearnorm_minnoisy}.
-The plot in Figure \ref{fig:RD-StableRec1} shows the relationship between the signal-to-noise ratio (SNR):
+In the second set of experiments, we study the performance of the the recovery algorithm when the measurements are contaminated with additive measurement noise $\vxi$ as in \eqref{eq:noisy-measurements}.
+We generate noise using the standard Gaussian model: $\vxi \sim \mathcal{N}(0,\sigma^2\mI)$.
+We select $\delta \leq \sigma(L+\sqrt{L})^{1/2}$; a natural choice as the condition $\|\vxi\|_2 \leq \delta$ holds with high probability.
+For the experiments in Figure \ref{fig:StableRec}, we solve the optimization program in \eqref{eq:nuclearnorm_minnoisy}.
+The plot in Figure \ref{fig:StableRec1} shows the relationship between the signal-to-noise ratio (SNR):

 and the realtive error(dB):